When you walk into an office today you are likely greeted by a reception desk and - not a receptionist but a reception-ish - and they hate it.

 Conclusion: Should I Use a Virtual Receptionist or a Digital Receptionist?

-If you answered yes to any of these question, you should use both.
+If you answered yes to any of these questions, you should use both.
 Using a virtual receptionist service in tandem with Greetly completely automates your business's reception function and frees up your most valuable resources: your staff.
-Your human capital can be deployed to more important areas of your operation, such as business production, sales and employee management.
+Your human capital can be deployed to more important areas of your operation, such as business production, sales, and employee management.